Stories of Arda Home Page

 Of claim and councils by Itarille

-I hailed him my lord and king on that fateful night at the Houses of Healing.
+I hailed him my lord and king on that fateful night in the Houses of Healing.
 There were witnesses, worthy ones, though all understood that my exclamation was not to be taken as the formal reply of the Steward.
 I remembered clearly what I had said, thought and felt at that moment.
-The joy, the surge of love and trust; I did not deny or regret any of that.
+The joy, the surge of love and trust; I did not deny or regret any of it.

 I had no question on what my reply would be.
 For my part I acknowledged Lord Aragorn as king, and I would welcome him as a king’s servant should.
 But I had other questions, as I was the Steward, though only for a short while, and it was my duty to preserve Gondor’s interest.

 And I was my father’s son.
-How could I receive with joy someone, something, that he rejected so utterly till the end?
-It is long now since you turned from your own way at my counsel...
+How could I receive with joy someone, something, that he had rejected so utterly till the end?

 Such an important claim should be presented in person to the Council of Gondor.
 I would not enter the city unbidden.
 Would a meeting at Osgiliath be agreeable, or would the Lord Steward prefer to meet at the Pelennor?

-It was thoughtful of him to ask my preference (did he perhaps think Osgiliath bear too painful a memory for me?), but I would not ask him, weary from the battles of the Pelennor and the Black Gate, to ride so far to Pelennor only to meet me.
+It was thoughtful of him to ask my preference (did he perhaps think Osgiliath too painful a memory for me?), but I would not ask him, weary from the battles of the Pelennor and the Black Gate, to ride so far to Pelennor only to meet me.

-As for Osgiliath, well, dark memory came to me from time to time, not only at Osgiliath.
-And it would not be the first time I rode there after the battle.
-I had gone there to see the clearing, for many were busy at works there.
-We had repaired the boat-bridges which were damaged in the battle; some ferries were stationed there to allow people to travel and goods to be sent to Cair Andros; a guarded post with fresh horses we also kept there for coming and going between Minas Tirith and Cormallen.
+We had repaired the boat-bridges damaged in the battle; some ferries were stationed there to allow people to travel and goods to be sent to Cair Andros; a guarded post with fresh horses we also kept there for coming and going between Minas Tirith and Cormallen.

 ...